tfranciscoj/CoinFlipDapp_test/README.md

 on js console in same window that Dapp_test webpage submitt button works but balance does not update and win or lose message does not appear.
+3. 3rd attempt: following Filip's advice added

+let accounts=web3.eth.accounts;

+in getResult() and that fixed it.
+Now works.